 Most peonies are hardy in USDA Hardiness Zones 3 to 8.
 However, these zones were designed with average low winter temperatures in mind and do not take into consideration numerous other variables.
 USDA zones were developed for plants with persistent above ground stems -most peonies will not be accurately accounted for in the system as all peonies have crowns and roots capable of new growth annually from the subsurface (includes woody peonies).

 Water in the environment (includes ice), temperature variability, soil permeability, soil moisture and numerous other factors should be treated with equal importance when looking at hardiness.
 The zones should be used as a guideline, but not a rule.
 Link to larger USDA Hardiness Zone Map

 heal or healing

+Also known as callus formation.
 A term that describes a period of time in which a graft’s scion joins through cellular growth to a nurse root.
-A period of 2 weeks at a temperature of approximately 80F, in damp conditions is generally viewed as optimal healing conditions.
+A period of 2 weeks at a temperature of approximately 75 to 82°F, in damp conditions are generally viewed as optimal healing conditions.
 Numerous methods and variation are used to attain proper healing.
 See grafting article for further information.

 All peonies are capable of callus formation.
 Callus formation is a “healing” process which protects injured areas like those created by division or digging clumps.
 This type of growth could be compared to scare tissue formation in humans.

 Any peony that produces annual growth and contains no woody parts above the soil surface.
 Herbaceous peonies grow new stems each spring after their period of dormancy (winter).
 Common garden peonies suchas, P. lactiflora cultivars are representative of this group.

 Any peony which arises from hybridization between two or more sections.
 This group commonly arises from a cross of plants from the taxonomic sections Moutan x Paeonia (woody peony x herbaceous peony).